-IRISH STUDIES

-Queen's offers lively and interdisciplinary teaching programmes in Irish Studies encompassing history, politics, literature, anthropology, conflict resolution, language, folklore and archaeology.
+IRISH STUDIES Queen's offers lively and interdisciplinary teaching programmes in Irish Studies encompassing history, politics, literature, anthropology, conflict resolution, language, folklore and archaeology.
 These courses are very popular with students not only from Ireland but also Europe, the US, Canada and Japan.
 We provide an opportunity to explore Irish culture from a variety of viewpoints and students are given the chance to learn about a vast range of subjects and disciplines from both Irish and Northern Irish perspectives.

+SAMPLE PATHWAY

+Semester Two: Spring

+Level 1

 ANT1006 Understanding Northern Ireland

 The course will provide an overview of the history and politics of the state of Northern Ireland.
 You will study key issues relating to Northern Ireland such as nationalism, unionism and the peace process from a range of political, historical, sociological and anthropological perspectives.

++

-ENG3330 Irish Gothic
+Level 3 ENG3330 Irish Gothic

 This module explores Ireland's unique contribution to the Gothic through an extraordinary range of texts that encompasses classics of the genre (such as Bram Stoker's Dracula) alongside lesser-known writers such as Gerald Griffin and James Clarence Mangan.

-HIS3137 Diaspora: Irish 19th-century

-migration: This module investigates the making of the Irish diaspora; explores factors that led unprecedented numbers of Irish migrants to permanently leave the country of their birth in the course of the 19th century and comparatively assesses the often challenging experiences of Irish migrants in the leading host societies of Britain, the United States and Australia.
++

+Level 3

+HIS3033 That Vast Catastrophe: The Great Irish Famine

+This single-semester module is concerned with one of the great climacteric episodes in modern Irish history.
+The demographic, economic, social and political events of the period 1845-49 will be studied in detail.
-CRIME AND JUSTICE

-The study of crime and criminal justice at Queen's provides students with a fascinating insight into how local issues of political conflict, criminal and alternative justice connect to broader debates about human rights, due process and social justice.
+CRIME AND JUSTICE The study of crime and criminal justice at Queen's provides students with a fascinating insight into how local issues of political conflict, criminal and alternative justice connect to broader debates about human rights, due process and social justice.
 Students have the opportunity to study varying examples of, and perspectives on, policing, prisons, youth justice, transitional justice, war and political conflict, restoration and reconciliation.
 Connecting the local and the global we debate what can be learned from the radical changes to the criminal justice system which have taken place in Northern Ireland since the emergence of an on-going peace process, whereby human rights re-defined policing, prisons and the youth justice system.
 Moving beyond the boundaries of nation states and narrow definitions of crime and justice, we consider international crime and justice, environmental harms and contemporary social issues including: migration and detention, new technologies, international terrorism and organised crime.